 Mudratz Lead on Sustainability

-Inspired by this mindset and by the desire to include an environmental education module in the program, 11th Hour Racing ambassador Anderson Reggio selected the organization as “his” ambassador grantee.
+Based in Stonington, CT, Mudratz focuses on giving kids the opportunity to gain sailing experience in offshore and long-distance racing.
+What makes this organization different?
+The junior sailors are in charge of the yachts, working together to get around the race course.
+Inspired by this mindset and by the desire to include an environmental education module in the program, 11th Hour Racing ambassador Anderson Reggio selected Mudratz as “his” ambassador grantee.
 The grant empowered the Mudratz sailors to draft a sustainability plan for the team, creating a pathway and a model for the Southern New England sailing circuit.

 We caught up with Anderson, along with Mudratz sailors Annie Longo, Peter Cronin, Lindsay Gimple, and Megan Gimple, to learn more about the initiatives made possible by the 11th Hour Racing grant.

 A short video from the Mudratz team about plastic pollution witnessed while sailing from Newport to Bermuda.

 Q: What’s been the most daunting process of writing a sustainability plan?

 Annie Longo: I think the most daunting part is worrying about whether or not our efforts will be worth it.
 I really hope that a lot of people choose to use the plan on their own boats.